-- 1 tablespoon extra virgin olive oil or flaxseed oil per person
+- extra virgin olive oil or flaxseed oil

-In a large soup pot bring vegetable stock to boil.
+In a large soup pot bring water to boil.
+Add chopped vegetables and bay leaf.
 Lower to a simmer.
-Add chopped vegetables and bay leaf.
 Cook for 20-25 minutes, or until the potatoes are tender.

+Add vegetable cube.
 Stir in turmeric and apple cider vinegar.
-Add salt to taste.
-Mix stew well and leave to cook for another few minutes.
+Mix stew well and leave to cook for another 5 minutes.

-Serve the stew with Greek yogurt and extra virgin olive or flaxseed oil.
-Add cayenne pepper to taste if desired.
+Serve hot.
+Add cayenne pepper or black pepper to taste if desired.